abde92/radarJL/README.md

 # radarJL: RADAR Altimeter Simulation
 ## Overview
-This project models and simulates an altimeter radar system using Julia, focusing on the basic principles of radar technology and altitude determination.
+This project models and simulates a RADAR Altimeter using Julia, focusing on the basic principles of radar technology and altitude determination.
 The current version is a low fidelity model, designed for educational purposes and initial prototyping.
 Future phases will enhance the model’s fidelity by integrating more complex dynamics and realistic conditions.

 ## RADAR Parameters
 * Center frequency: 4.3 GHz